Play

 The standard form, the pedunculate oak, is an important component of European deciduous forests.
 It is found throughout almost all of Europe – from the Iberian Peninsula to the Urals, from southern Italy to Scandinavia.
 In Germany, it is one of the most common oak species and dominates the landscape in many places.
 It can be found in large numbers in river floodplains, mixed forests, or as a solitary tree.
 It is a so-called "climax tree" and thus represents the end of the natural vegetation development in Central European deciduous forests.
 Its importance for the ecosystem is enormous: over 300 insect species live on, with, and from it.
 Numerous bird species use it as a breeding ground or food source.
 Fungi and lichens also find habitat on its bark.

-The pyramid oak fully assumes these ecological functions.
-Despite its cultivated form, it remains genetically a true Quercus robur.
 It produces the same deeply lobed, vibrant green leaves that turn golden yellow in autumn.
-The typical acorns also appear – although sometimes in fewer numbers than in the standard form.
-With age, the bark develops a longitudinally fissured, gray-brown structure, which is also identical to the original species.
-Its root system is deep and well-developed, which provides it with water even in hot summers and makes it stable.
+The characteristic acorns also appear – though sometimes in smaller numbers than in the parent species.
+With age, the bark develops a longitudinally fissured, greyish-brown texture, identical to that of the original species.
+Its root system is deep and robust, ensuring a steady supply of water even during hot summers.

 The pyramid oak is becoming increasingly popular, especially in cities: Its narrow growth habit makes it ideal for narrow planting strips along streets, in front gardens, or in cemeteries.
 In maturity, it can reach a height of up to 20 meters, but usually remains under 4 to 5 meters wide.
 This makes it ideal for those who desire a majestic oak but lack the space for a sprawling crown.
 It is also considered sustainable in the face of climate change: heat-tolerant, hardy to urban climates, and with above-average drought resistance, it is a true problem-solver in urban areas.